 FaceTime Audio can be preferable to a standard phone call because it's often higher quality because it uses a higher-quality codec that exceeds even HD voice services offered by carriers.

-A FaceTime Audio call is easiest to place in the FaceTime app by choosing a person to contact and then tapping the "Audio" option instead of the "Video" option.
+A FaceTime Audio call is easiest to place in the FaceTime app by choosing a person to contact and then tapping the phone icon instead of the FaceTime option.
 The other option for FaceTime Audio is using Favorites set up in the Phone app or the Favorites Widget in the Notification Center.

 You can also activate FaceTime Audio in Messages by tapping on a contact and then choosing the "Audio" option, or in the Contacts app by tapping on the phone icon under the FaceTime heading.

 FaceTime on Android and PCs